nuxt-community/firebase-module/README.md

 ## Issues, questions & requests

-If you have any questions or issues, check out [Discord server](https://discord.nuxtjs.org).
+If you have any questions or issues, check out the [Nuxt Discord server](https://discord.nuxtjs.org).

 ## License